Support Us Button Widget

 Shelby Park Community Garden, 545 E. St. Catherine St.

-Founded in 2012 by the Goss Family with help from the Sojourn Church, this garden grows thanks to Louisvillian Ray Brown who has allowed the community to practice their green thumbs on his private property.
+Founded in 2012 by the Goss Family with help from the Sojourn Church, this garden grows thanks to Louisvillian Ray Brown, who has allowed the community to practice their green thumbs on his private property.
 Several bed sizes are available.
+This year, the garden added a new planting strip around the garden and 10 new raised beds, nearly tripling its growing space.

-• Cost: Community beds are free; Private beds $10+
+• Cost: Community beds + the perimeter are free; Private beds $20+

 Blackacre Nature Preserve & Historic Homestead, 3200 Tucker Station Rd.

-With 300+ plots ranging from a single row to a full 30-sqft plot, gardening pros and novices can get their hands dirty all year-long or during a single season.
+With 300+ plots ranging from a single row to a full 900-sqft plot, gardening pros and novices can get their hands dirty all year long or during a single season.
 This garden offers organic options, equipment rental + access to the Blackacre Conservancy YouTube channel with gardening tips.
+All plots have been rented for this year, so stay tuned for next season.

 • Season: Year-round